finos/common-domain-model/docs/maintenance-and-release.md

     -   Synonyms have been updated and output (JSON) looks correct
     -   Contributed model version is not stale and does not conflict with any recent changes
-    -   Changes are in accordance with the CDM governance guidelines
+    -   Changes are in accordance with the CDM governance guidelines, including the change control guidelines in the [change control guidelines page](change-control-guidelines.md)

 ---
 **Note:**